-Each starter takes a particular times table or group of tables as its focus.
+In Autumn, each starter takes a particular times table or group of tables as its focus.
 We aim to practise both multiplication facts, e.g. 3 x 6 is what? and also, division facts, e.g. How many 6s in 18?
-For most tables, we add some tricky questions intended to pose a challenge outside simple recall of facts.
+For most tables, we include questions intended to pose a challenge outside simple recall of facts.
 Mastery of tables facts is developed in Spring and Summer by applying tests for divisibility when spotting multiples.

-Children look carefully at sets of fractions and identify those which belong to the same ‘fraction-family’, e.g. identifying 3/6 and 5/10 as equivalent to 1/2.
-These ‘fraction families’ include halves, thirds, quarters and fifths.
+Children look carefully at sets of fractions and identify those which belong to the same ‘fraction-family’, including halves, thirds, quarters and fifths.
 Calculations to find simple fractions of amounts are applied in Spring, along with recognition of a fraction in its simplest form.

 Children identify the correct time on analogue clocks, then find digital time displays to match.
-This rehearses telling time to the hour, 1/2 hour, 1/4 hour and 5 minutes on both analogue and digital clocks.
+Through the year, they tell time with increasing accuracy, from 15-minute intervals in Autumn to 1 minute in Spring and Summer.

 The tests each have ten questions and are fun to do as children compete not against each other, but against their PB (personal best).
 Each week, they see where they have got to on the Fun-Fair Height Chart – which rides will they be able to do?